-And so the case sat for almost fifty years.
+And so the Julia Wallace murder case sat for almost fifty years.
 In 1980, a radio program about the case pointed the finger at a co-worker of Wallace’s as the killer.
-The story went that the man, who had an alibi of being with his girlfriend on the evening in question, appeared at a garage on the night of the 20th needing his car completely cleaned, inside and out.
+According to the story, the man, who had an alibi of being with his girlfriend on the evening in question, appeared at a garage on the night of the 20th needing his car completely cleaned, inside and out.
 The garage attendant noticed blood-soaked gloves inside the car.

+Was this the long-sought solution?
+Possibly.
 But officially it remains an unsolved mystery.